 Rented and validated numbers

 Campaigns can rent their very own country-wise numbers for P2P texts (and choose between rented shortcodes or validated numbers for broadcasts).
 Dedicated numbers for campaigns help with:

 - Creating a campaign identity (people are more likely to open and respond if they know who is texting).

-- Receiving incoming messages through longcodes (or 10-digit numbers).
+- Receiving incoming messages through 10-digit longcodes (or 10DLC numbers).